qmk/qmk_firmware/docs/serial_driver.md

 All drivers in this category have the following characteristics:
 * Provides data and signaling over a single conductor
-* Limited to single master, single slave
+* Limited to single master, single follower

 ## Supported Driver Types